 To summarize, going from compliance schedule to an actual system can be daunting.
 Rely on your fellow laundry business people and the associations you belong to for advice.
 Talk to people well-versed in dealing with regulatory bodies and the understanding of the laundry side when developing a plan.
 Don’t go it alone.

-Coming in the next issue: A review of the challenges in the reuse of treated wastewater.
+Next in the series: A review of the challenges in the reuse of treated wastewater.